atomisthq/docs/docs/user-guide/rug/conventions.md

 This document highlights the conventions of writing, testing and publishing Rugs.
-These are best-practices for a smoother experience of writing, running and using Rugs.
+These are best-practices for a smoother experience of writing, running, and using Rugs.
 The Rug toolchain will not, in most cases, enforce any of those conventions.

-## Rug Project Guidelines
+## Rug project guidelines

+Rug projects, i.e., projects containing Rugs in a `.atomist` directory, should conform to the standard layout described on [Rug project][project].

+[project]: projects.md

 ### README

-Rug projects ought to have a good `README.md` file, written using the [markdown][] format, containing the following information:
+Rug projects ought to have a good `README.md` file, written using the [Markdown][markdown] format, containing the following information:

 -   A general description of the intent of the Rugs in the project, i.e., what ties them all together, at the top of the README.
--   A section named **Rugs** that has a subsection for each Rug that contains:
+-   A section named **Rugs** that has a subsection for each Rug that
+    contains:
     -   An explanation of what the Rug does, e.g., how will the source code be changed after running the editor.
     -   A subsection named *Prerequisites* describing what must be in